Thanks for the invitation to speak at this great conference.

 In my talk today, I will provide some perspectives on appropriate monetary policy and financial stability.
 I start by arguing that, over the past seven years, we have seen dramatic changes in the demand for and supply of safe assets.
 Given those changes, the Federal Open Market Committee (FOMC) is only able to achieve its congressionally mandated objectives of maximum employment and price stability by taking actions that serve to keep the real—that is, net of inflation—interest rate well below its 2007 level.
 I suggest that these changes in asset demand and asset supply are likely to persist over a considerable period of time—possibly the next five years or so.
 It follows that the FOMC will only be able to meet its objectives over that time frame by taking policy actions that ensure that real interest rates remain unusually low.

-I then point out that low real interest rates can be expected to be associated with financial market phenomena that are seen as signifying instability.
-It follows that, for many years to come, the FOMC will only be able to achieve its congressionally mandated objectives by following policies that result in signs of financial market instability.
+I then point out that low real interest rates are often associated with financial market phenomena that are seen as signifying instability.
+It follows that, for many years to come, the FOMC will only be able to achieve its congressionally mandated objectives by following policies that may result in signs of financial market instability.

 Finally, I discuss how the FOMC should take those signs of instability into account when formulating monetary policy.